-After visualization comes the affirmation step.
-I have another notebook that I use for this step, is that I have used Google and Pinterest to help you find affirmations that are most relevant and helpful to me.
-Then I created a list of those affirmations to be able to remind myself of every single morning.
+And finally, the affirmation step.
+What I have done for this step, is that I have used Google and Pinterest to help you find affirmations that are most relevant and helpful to me.
+Then I created a list of those affirmations to be able to remind myself of them every single morning.
 Those are the things that I very specific to me and the things I’m working on my personal growth journey.
 I simply read the affirmation during this time.

 Benefits of the Miracle Morning Routine

 There a so many benefits of a miracle morning routine!
 And if you read the Miracle Morning book, you will find some great examples of people from all walks of life that have found this routine life changing.
 For me, I see three main benefits:

 This is the only time during the day that I get to myself.
 As working mom I either tend to my kids, do household chores, or fulfilling responsibilities of my day job.
 So having that time to myself, where I can actually collect my thoughts without being interrupted by the thousands of questions or requests is a true blessing to me.
 Those early mornings are sacred to me.